Can I use the same license key to install Folder Guard on several computers?

 (You may have other CPL files, or not all of the files listed above, depending on the software installed on your computer).

-To restrict access to Control Panel, use Folder Guard to restrict access to the appropriate CPL files, by assigning the no access attribute to them.
+To restrict access to Control Panel, use Folder Guard to restrict access to the appropriate CPL files, by using the no access restriction.

 Why does Search show the protected files?